afragen/git-updater/README.md

 `GitHub Branch`, `Bitbucket Branch`, and `GitLab Branch` are available but not required.

-### Enterprise Support
+### Self Hosted Support

-#### GitHub Enterprise Support
+#### GitHub Self Hosted Support

-Add the `GitHub Enterprise` header to the plugin or theme that is hosted on your GitHub Enterprise installation.
-The settings should be similar to `GitHub Enterprise: https://github.yourhost.com`.
+Add the `GitHub Self-Hosted` header to the plugin or theme that is hosted on your GitHub self-hosted installation.
+The settings should be similar to `GitHub Self-Hosted: https://github.yourhost.com`.

-#### GitLab Enterprise Support
+#### GitLab Self Hosted Support

-Add the `GitLab Enterprise` header to the plugin or theme that is hosted on your GitLab Enterprise installation.
-The settings should be similar to `GitLab Enterprise: https://gitlab.yourhost.com`.
+Add the `GitLab Self-Hosted` header to the plugin or theme that is hosted on your GitLab self-hosted installation.
+The settings should be similar to `GitLab Self-Hosted: https://gitlab.yourhost.com`.

 ### Versions